sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 - A dedicated technical point of contact for the installation process.
 - [Tokens with read access to your code hosts](../admin/external_service/index.md) (we will direct you on how to enter them).
 - [Keys, access tokens, or any other setup required to integrate your SSO (single sign-on) provider with Sourcegraph](../admin/auth/index.md), as well as support from a member of your team with administrator access to your SSO provider to help set up and test the integration.

-- If you desire VPN/IP-restricted access, we will need to know the IP/CIDR source ranges of your enterprise VPN to allow access to the instance.
+### Limitation

+> NOTE: We may be able to [support special requests](#accommodating-special-requirements), please reach out to your account team.

+- The Sourcegraph instance can only be accessible via a public IP.
+Running it in a private network and pairing it with your private network via site-to-site VPN or VPC Peering is not yet supported.
+- Code hosts or user authentication providers running in a private network are not yet supported.
+They have to be publically available or they must allow incoming traffic from Sourcegraph-owned static IP addresses.
+We do not have proper support for other connectivity methods, e.g. site-to-site VPN, VPC peering, tunneling.
+- Instances currently run only on Google Cloud Platform in the `us-central1` region.
+Other regions and cloud providers (such as AWS or Azure) are not yet supported.
+- Some [configuration options](../admin/config/index.md) are managed by Sourcegrpah and cannot be override by customers, e.g. feature flags, experimental features.

 ## Security

 Your managed instance will be accessible over HTTPS/TLS, provide storage volumes that are encrypted at rest, and have access restricted to only your team through your enterprise VPN and/or internal [SSO (single sign-on provider)](../admin/auth/index.md) of choice.

-If you would like your managed instance to be public, we will provide security capabilities from Cloudflare such as WAF and rate-limiting.
-We will also provide a firewall to protect your instance from malicious traffic.
+For all managed instances, we will provide security capabilities from Cloudflare such as WAF and rate-limiting to protect your instance from malicious traffic.

 Your instance will be hosted in isolated Google Cloud infrastructure.
 See our [employee handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/) to learn more about the cloud architecture we use.
 Both your team and limited Sourcegraph personnel will have application-level administrator access to the instance.

 Only essential Sourcegraph personnel will have access to the instance, server, code, and any other sensitive materials, such as tokens or keys.
 The employees or contractors with access are bound by the same terms as Sourcegraph itself.
-Learn more in our [network security policies for Sourcegraph Cloud](https://about.sourcegraph.com/security) or [contact us](https://about.sourcegraph.com/contact/sales) with any questions or concerns.
+Learn more in our [security policies for Sourcegraph Cloud](https://about.sourcegraph.com/security) or [contact us](https://about.sourcegraph.com/contact/sales) with any questions or concerns.
+You may also request a copy of our SOC 2 Report on our [security portal](https://security.sourcegraph.com).

 ## Accommodating special requirements